 According to IBM, the average cost in 2019 of a data breach to U.S. companies was $8.19 million.

 That’s why you can’t afford the risk of using video tools designed for consumers, such as Facebook Live and YouTube Live.
 These platforms lack the essential security features your company needs to protect itself, its employees, and its customers.

 Only enterprise-level video providers give your organization the secure video that it needs to stay safe.
 These features include:

 Make sure any video solution your company’s considering comes equipped to keep your organization safe while streaming.

 Are you interested in learning more about secure video?
-This article breaks down why video security is critical in 2020.
-And this piece explains how you can overcome security obstacles with live video streaming.
+This article explains how you can overcome security obstacles with live video streaming.